BendenizMustafaCengiz/MustafaCengiz/README.md

 # MustafaCengiz
-readme\n
+Im just trying to learn.
-Im just trying to learn .
+newlines ar not working.